Prelf1992/mlops-template-repository/README.md

 * Commit 106: Style: Add tests for algorithm to improve user experience. at 2025-02-17 11:44:53
 * Commit 107: Refactor: Add new feature tests to improve user experience. at 2025-02-19 14:57:55
 * Commit 108: Refactor: Fix bug in component for better readability. at 2025-02-19 15:42:37
+* Commit 109: CI: Optimize performance of script to improve user experience. at 2025-02-21 13:03:01